Yan-Yang-bot/DeepReinforcementLearning-UCCAParser/README.md

 The Reinforcement Learning part, `policyTrainer.py`, will use this environment as a black box.
 Use:
 ```
+python policyInitializer.py # This is to initialize the weights of our trainable parameters better than random
 python policyTrainer.py # The silence mode
 python policyTrainer.py -e # This will output all oracles predicted
 ```